You’ve Probably Been Storing These 11 Foods Wrong this Whole Time

 Tomatoes are another sensitive food that can be tricky to store.
 They should be left on a countertop, but away from light, moisture, and heat.
 They should not be stored in the refrigerator, or their cellular structure will start to collapse, which is what causes that mushy, mealy texture—and the flavor will be lost too.
 Tomatoes will ripen at room temperature and are good for two to three days once ripe.
 Do refrigerate them within two hours after they’ve been sliced or chopped, advises the Oregon State University report.
 Check out these 15 other food storage guidelines you didn’t know.

 Bread can be stored in the pantry, but it will last much longer when it’s stored in the refrigerator or freezer.
 Fresh bread can get moldy quickly, so utilizing the cold storage areas of your house can help extend its shelf life substantially, though it may get stale faster, according to the Oregon State University report.
 (Pop it in the oven or toaster to restore crispness).
 Bread is fine to use in a toaster oven directly from a freezer without any risk of sogginess.
 Storing bread for longer also helps you get more resistant starch in your diet, which is the “good carb” you need to eat more.
-Next, don’t miss these 26 storage tips to make your food last longer.
+Here’s what to do if you accidentally eat mold.